Shalomd6298/INFO5100_AED_FinalProject/README.md

 # Java Swing application

-Navigate to 'master' branch for code, architecture  diagram, presentation slides and demo video.
+Navigate to 'master' branch to view the code, architecture  diagram, presentation slides and demo video for the project.

 Group Members :